 When a case of wedding ring rash crosses the desk of your dermatologist, it might also get tagged as wedding ring dermatitis.
 As you probably know, dermatitis is just a general term for any kind of skin irritation, but when the ring finger is the scene of the crime, you can round up a pair of usual suspects.

 The lion’s share of wedding ring rashes can be blamed on nickel allergies.
-Because gold is so malleable, most gold rings contain nickel, to ensure that lifelong symbol goes the distance.
-But according to the American Academy of Dermatology, the number of people in North America who suffer an allergic reaction to nickel might be as high as eighteen percent.
+Because gold is so malleable, most gold rings contain nickel to ensure that lifelong symbol goes the distance.
+But according to the American Academy of Dermatology, the number of people in North America who suffer an allergic reaction to nickel might be as high as 18 percent.

 What does it mean if you’ve had the ring for years, but the rash only cropped up last week?
 Three possibilities come to mind.
 You might be one of the unlucky few ring wearers who develop a nickel allergy over time.
-That’s bad news, because your new allergy will likely only get worse; what started out as an intermittent visitor will settle in as a chronic condition.
+That’s bad news because your new allergy will likely only get worse.
+What started out as an intermittent visitor will settle in as a chronic condition.
+Even though you didn’t purchase a nickel ring, some rings have trace amounts of nickel in them, especially if they’re plated.
+If you think you might have a nickel allergy, make sure to buy a pure metal.
+Stainless steel, high-purity gold and silicone rings are all great options for those with a nickel allergy.

 The second possibility is that the ring had a protective coating to shield you from the nickel, and that layer has deteriorated.

-Last, the ring might have gradually added a layer of grime which has pushed the skin past its breakout point.
+Last, the ring might have gradually added a layer of grime, like a build-up of soap, lotion, or even dirt, which has pushed the skin past its breakout point.

-What kind of cleaning routine breakdown forced the skin to break out in protest, especially when you wash your hands so regularly?
-That handwashing might contribute to the problem.
+What kind of cleaning routine breakdown forced the skin to break out in protest, especially when you regularly wash your hands?
+That hand washing might contribute to the problem.
 Some of the dead skin and soap residue that would ordinarily rinse off in the sink gets trapped beneath the ring.

-This past year, “maskne” swamped the global lexicon because holding skin grime hostage in a moisture-rich environment creates an incubation tank for bacteria.
-That bacteria unleashes breakouts that are only further inflamed when a bit of foreign material scrapes back and forth against the problem area over the course of a work shift.
+In 2020, “maskne” swamped the global lexicon because holding skin grime hostage in a moisture-rich environment creates an incubation tank for bacteria.
+That bacteria unleashes breakouts that are further inflamed when a bit of foreign material scrapes back and forth against the problem area over a work shift.
 Unlike with an oyster producing a pearl, the byproduct of this irritating friction is referred to as acne mechanica, and it is the curse of sweaty chin straps and headbands everywhere.

-But even if you biked to work every day during the height of the pandemic, you still removed your helmet and mask every day.
-The work shift of a wedding ring is … the rest of your life.
+Unlike masks that you eventually take off, the work shift of a wedding ring is … the rest of your life.
 So if your hygiene routine doesn’t include removing the ring for a deep clean, that build-up of skin debris and soap scum paves the way for dermatitis.

 It’s usually pretty easy to determine that the rash is ring-related since it is usually localized to the area right beneath or around the band.
 Unless you are garlanding your princess cut stone with poison ivy, the ring is the root of the problem, and you can generally assume that it is a metal allergy or improper cleaning.
 However, there are a few exceptions to this general rule.